 2. Mind the Missing Shingles

 Shingles can be blown off during storms or deteriorate over time.
 Missing shingles expose your roof’s underlayers to weather damage.
+How to Fix It:- Purchase replacement shingles that match your existing roof.

 - Remove the damaged shingle by prying up the nails with a flat crowbar.